 Simple English definitions for legal terms

-Read a random definition: ecclesiastical law
+Read a random definition: quality of estate

 A special execution is a court order that allows a judgment to be satisfied from specific property.
 This means that the court can take and sell only the specified property to pay off the debt owed by the judgment debtor.
 It is different from a general execution, which allows the court to seize and sell any property of the debtor to satisfy the judgment.